SosnoviyBor/BruteForce/README.md

 At first I thought that it would be too restrictive.
 But let's be real - barbarians aren't supposed to be super good at thievery in the first place.
 They don't avoid combat - they initiate it!
 All values, of course, are configurable too.

-## Known Issues

-### Lock's "bent" status is removed only when a player opens it's container/door

-So if you bend a lock, unlock it the traditional way, lock it back with a spell or console command without interacting with door/container it was locking, the mod will continue thinking that the lock is still bent.
-This is intended, since it's impact is negligible and making additional checks on cell transition would harm the performance more than helping it.

 ## Requirements

 [**Impact Effects**](https://www.nexusmods.com/morrowind/mods/55508) by taitechnic is a hard requirement.

 ## Special Thanks

 **taitechnic** – making Impact Effects which is core to this mod and a fantastic mod by itself.
 **AOSity** - idea for alarming NPC on breaking an owned lock.